dangtrannam/knowledge-quiz-bot/README.md

 > Your AI-powered learning companion, inspired by Google's NotebookLM

-A sophisticated quiz chatbot that transforms your documents into interactive learning experiences.
-Upload PDFs, text files, or Word documents, and let AI generate personalized quizzes to test and reinforce your knowledge.
+A sophisticated AI platform that transforms your documents into interactive learning experiences.
+Upload PDFs, text files, or Word documents, then either chat with your content or take personalized quizzes to test and reinforce your knowledge.

 ## 🌟 Features